-Cyber Essentials Plus: A technical audit of your systems.
-A qualified assessor examines the same five controls, testing that they work through a technical audit.
+Cyber Essentials Plus: A technical audit of your systems carried out by a qualified assessor with the aim of testing all different aspects of the same five technical controls.

-IASME Audited: The highest level of security standard, IASME Governance Audited (sometimes known as IASME Gold) is an independent on-site audit of the level of information security provided by your organisation.
+IASME Audited: The highest level of security standard, IASME Cyber Assurance Level 2 is an independent on-site audit of the level of information security provided by your organisation.

 You can download the requirements from the UK Government website here.

 You need to get nearly all the questions right (compliant) to pass the Cyber Essentials assessment.
+Organisations are allowed two non-compliances, however, certain questions will result in an automatic fail.
 You do need to be controlling all these aspects of your system to be certified.
 This very strict pass criteria is set by the UK Government.
-If you are not compliant in some of the questions we suggest you try and change your processes to meet the requirement and certainly add notes to explain why you are not compliant in this aspect and how else you control that risk.
+If you are not compliant in some of the questions we suggest you try and change your processes to meet the requirement and where possible, add notes to explain why you are not compliant in this aspect and how else you control that risk.

 The basic level assessment of Cyber Essentials only requires a self-assessment.
 No additional vulnerability scan, test or third-party verification is needed.
 However, one of your Board members will have to sign a declaration that all the answers you have entered are true.

 Cyber Essentials Plus involves a technical audit of the systems that are in-scope for Cyber Essentials.
-This includes: a representative set of user devices, all internet gateways and all servers with services accessible to unauthenticated internet users.
-Our assessor will test a suitable random sample of these systems (typically around 10 per cent) and then make a decision whether further testing is required.
+This includes: a representative set of user devices, internet gateways and all servers with services accessible to unauthenticated internet users.
+Our assessor will agree a suitable scope with you and test the agreed sample of these systems (typically around 10 per cent) and then make a decision whether further testing is required.